By Helen Holtam

 After a break for coffee they learn some new origami models in the second session.
 Wayne, the main expert folder and designer, slices the paper for everyone to take cell work for the following week.
 Prisoners have no access to the internet or YouTube to learn new models though the library has invested in some origami books.

 The cards are sold cheaply in the prison but also around Wiltshire and privately.
 All profits are given to The Friends of Erlestoke for prisoner rehabilitation.
 The cards have already raised over £20,000.

 During lockdown, the education department, the library and the gym were closed.
 But the amazing origami class members have continued to fold in their cells.
 In April, we donated two cards each to all 500 men in Erlestoke to write to friends and families.
 The governor kindly paid for the postage.
 During lockdown, the keen origami folders raised another £1,000.

 From the Erestoke Origami participants before lockdown earlier this year:

-Recently Ryan has folded hundreds of small penguins for cards as homework.
+Recently R has folded hundreds of small penguins for cards as homework.

-DEAN I have been attending the Origami class for 3 weeks.
+D I have been attending the Origami class for 3 weeks.
 I enjoy it a lot.
-It helps to destress me and also helps raise money.
+It helps to de-stress me and also helps raise money.
 It is good to get together with others and learn new skills.
 I made love hearts last week.